Healthy routines start with sleep

-As parents, we’re very aware of the health risks for our children from everyday habits like too many "treat" foods, too many sugary drinks or not being active enough.
+As parents, we’re aware of the health risks for our children from too many "treat" foods, too many sugary drinks or not being active enough.
 But did you know that sleep is also important for children’s health?

 Aim to get enough sleep for your child’s age